Bugonia (film): Plot

-Michelle Fuller, the CEO of the pharmaceutical megacorporation Auxolith, is abducted by conspiracy theorist Teddy Gatz and his autistic cousin Don.
-Teddy believes Michelle is a member of a malignant alien species known as the "Andromedans" who are killing Earth's honeybees, destroying communities, and forcing humans into numb subservience.
+Conspiracy theorist Teddy Gatz and his cousin Don abduct Michelle Fuller, the CEO of pharmaceutical conglomerate Auxolith.
+Teddy's mother, Sandy, previously participated in a clinical trial for an Auxolith drug that rendered her comatose.
+Teddy believes Michelle is a member of a malignant alien species, the Andromedans, who are killing Earth's honeybees and forcing humans into subservience.

-Teddy and Don imprison Michelle in their basement, shave her head, and cover her body in antihistamine cream to prevent her from sending out a distress signal to other Andromedans.
+Teddy and a reluctant Don imprison Michelle in their basement, shave her head, and cover her body in antihistamine cream to prevent her from sending a distress signal to other Andromedans.
 Teddy explains that she has four days to negotiate a meeting with the Andromedan emperor before an upcoming lunar eclipse, which will allow the Andromedan mothership to enter Earth's atmosphere undetected.

-Flashbacks reveal that Teddy's mother, Sandy, participated in a clinical trial for an Auxolith drug that rendered her comatose.
-While torturing Michelle via electroshock, Teddy comes to the conclusion that her high pain tolerance is evidence she is actually a high-ranking member of the Andromedan royal family, and invites her upstairs for dinner.
-The tense meal culminates in a physical fight interrupted by the appearance of Casey, the local police sheriff and Teddy's childhood babysitter, who is searching for Michelle.
-Don takes Michelle back to the basement at gunpoint while Teddy distracts Casey by showing him his apiary in the backyard.
+After torturing Michelle with electricity, Teddy deems from her high pain tolerance that she is a high-ranking member of the Andromedan royal family.
+Teddy and Don release Michelle from the basement under supervision and invite her upstairs for dinner.
+The tense meal culminates in a physical fight between Teddy and Michelle.
+They are interrupted by the arrival of Casey, a local deputy sheriff and Teddy's childhood babysitter, who is searching for Michelle.
+Don knocks her unconscious and chains her to the floor of the basement.
+Teddy distracts Casey by showing him the apiary in the backyard.

-Michelle offers to help Don if he reports Teddy to the police.
-Don replies that he only wants to go to outer space with Michelle, and after she promises to take him, he shoots himself in the head.
-Casey responds to the gunshot, but Teddy bludgeons him to death with a shovel and returns to the basement.
+When Michelle regains consciousness, she offers to help Don if he reports Teddy to the police.
+Don replies that he only wants to go to outer space with Michelle, and shoots himself in the head after she promises to take him.
+Casey hears the gunshot, but Teddy bludgeons him to death with a shovel and returns to the basement where he discovers Don's body.
 Michelle convinces a frantic Teddy that a bottle of antifreeze in her car is secretly an Andromedan antidote that will cure his mother.
-After striking and dislocating Michelle’s kneecap, Teddy rushes to the hospital and injects the antifreeze into Sandy's IV bag, killing her.
-Meanwhile, Michelle unchains herself and discovers Teddy previously abducted and killed several other people he suspected of being Andromedans.
+After dislocating Michelle's kneecap, Teddy rushes to the hospital and injects the antifreeze into Sandy's IV bag, killing her.
+Meanwhile, Michelle retrieves the keys from Don's body and unchains herself.
+Exploring the basement, she finds jars of severed human body parts, along with a binder containing photographs of several other captive people Teddy suspected of being Andromedans.